atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-maintenance.md

 reading_time: 6

 ---
-Now that you have set up Data Marts, you will still have ongoing maintenance to get the most out of your data.
+Now that you have Data Marts set up, you will need ongoing maintenance to get the most out of your data.
 The first step is to establish a mayor per mart that will be responsible for carrying out the maintenance tasks for their mart:

-* Communicate with and educate their team
+* Communicate with and educate the team
 * Identify issues
 * Identify new needs